🇵🇭 Philippines · BSP · VASP Registration

 Estimated Year 1 Total (excl. capital)Setup, regulatory, office, professional feesPHP 1,200,000–4,500,000

-Philippines Crypto License — Common Questions
+Philippines Crypto Licence — Common Questions

 The Bangko Sentral ng Pilipinas (BSP) requires all Virtual Asset Service Providers operating in the Philippines to register under BSP Circular 1108 (2021).
 VASPs include crypto exchanges, custodians, and OTC desks.
 Registration involves BSP review of AML compliance, governance, and technical systems.